The Excel Couppcd function returns the previous coupon date, before the settlement date for a security.

 |settlement||-||The settlement date of the security.|

 An integer, representing the number of coupon payments per year.
 This must have the value 1, 2, or 4, meaning:

 This must be one of the following values:

-|-||If you attempt to input dates as text, these may be interpreted differently, depending on the date system and date interpretation settings on your computer.
+Warning: If you attempt to input these dates as text, there is a chance that Excel may misinterpret them due to different date systems, or date interpretation settings on your computer.

 Note that, in this example:

-If you get an error from the Excel Couppcd Function, this is most likely to be one of the following:
+If you get an error from the Excel Couppcd Function, this is likely to be one of the following: